fabianwilliams/boardside-chess-coach/ARCHITECTURE.md

 ### 10.3 Data Privacy

 **No PII collected:**
-- Archetype result is pseudonymous ('TJ', 'FP', etc.)
+- Player Profile (archetype) is pseudonymous ('TJ', 'FP', etc.)
 - No usernames, emails, or identifying information
 - localStorage is client-side only

 **GDPR compliance:**
 - No tracking or analytics in MVP
-- User can clear profile via Settings → Reset Quiz
+- User can clear Player Profile via Settings → Reset Profile

 ---